bucs110FALL22/final-project-zak-and-tysir/README.md

    Ty: worked on buttons, the source files, putting the buttons in the correct location.
    Zak: worked on making the images for the buttons, making the buttons clickable.
-   Both: worked on making the text move across the screen wehen a button was clicked.
+   Both: worked on making the text move across the screen when a button was clicked.

 ## Testing